Introduction

 | Framework code-splitting | Routes inside one framework app | Does not standardize HTML drops or host-agnostic lifecycle | Medium |

-| Microfrontend orchestrators | Independent apps with team ownership | Operationally heavy for component-sized features | High |
+| Microfrontend orchestrators (generic) | Independent apps with org-level ownership | Operationally heavy for component-sized features | High |

 Where to next

-Section titled “Where to next”- Quick start — scaffold and ship your first widget in 60 seconds.
+- Quick start: scaffold and ship your first widget in 60 seconds.

-- How it works — read the architecture before you commit.
+- How it works: read the architecture before you commit.

-- Vocabulary — the three terms you’ll see everywhere.
+- Vocabulary: the three terms you’ll see everywhere.